Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 \begin{prop} Let~$M$ be an enhanced mirror diagram, and let~$C$ be a collection of essential boundary circuits of~$M$ such that~$M$ is $-$-flexible relative to~$C$.
 Let also~$M\xmapsto\eta M_1$ be a special generalized type~II split move preserving all boundary circuits in~$C$.

-Then the move~$M\xmapsto\eta M_1$ admits a $C$-neat decomposition into a sequence of elementary moves in which all type~II moves occur before all type~I moves. \end{prop}
+Then the move~$M\xmapsto\eta M_1$ admits a $C$-neat decomposition into a sequence of elementary moves such that all type~II moves in it occur before all type~I moves. \end{prop}

 \begin{proof} Let~$\omega=(\mu_1,\mu_2,p)$ be the special type~II splitting route with which the move~$M\xmapsto\eta M_1$ is associated.
-Let also~$M\xmapsto{\eta'}M_1'$ be another such move associated with~$\omega$.
-It follows from Proposition~\ref{similarity-prop} that the sought for decomposition of the move~$M\xmapsto\eta M_1$ exists if and only if it exists for~$M\xmapsto{\eta'}M_1'$.
+Let also~$M\xmapsto{\eta'}M_1'$ be another such move associated with~$\omega$, and preserving all~$c\in C$.
+It follows from Proposition~\ref{similarity-prop} that the sought-for decomposition of the move~$M\xmapsto\eta M_1$ exists if and only if it exists for~$M\xmapsto{\eta'}M_1'$.
 This means that, without loss of generality, we can prescribe the position of the auxiliary mirror, which we denote by~$\mu_0$, of the move~$M\xmapsto\eta M_1$ at our wish.

 By Lemma~\ref{flexibility-lem} there exists a type~I single-headed splitting route~$\sigma=(\nu_1,\ldots,\nu_k,q)$ with~$\nu_k\in\{\mu_1,\mu_2\}$ such that~$\sigma$ does not separate~$C$.
 Take a shortest such~$\sigma$.
 This will ensure that~$\nu_i\notin\{\mu_1,\mu_2\}$ for all~$i=1,\ldots,k-1$.
 Moreover, the associated splitting path~$\wideparen\sigma$ will have no unavoidable intersection with~$\wideparen\omega$.